tonyyu888/EvolveU-Project1-Hangman/README.md

 Many more...
 <br>
 <br>
-Run it wih node server.js
+Run it with node server.js
 <br>
 <br>
 Enjoy playing the game.
 Let me know if you find any bugs.